-St Matthew will be supporting the Family Promise organization by hosting families from Feb 11th through Feb 18th in the B building.
-Over 25 St Matthew volunteers have signed up to help support and be blessed by this wonderful mission.
+St Matthew will be supporting the Family Promise organization by hosting families in October 2018.
+Come out, help support and be blessed by this wonderful mission.
 Contact Bimal Dey for more information.

 Wesley Center is a National Mission Institution of the United Methodist Church and a Primary Partner of the Valley of the Sun United Way.
 The Wesley Center in Phoenix has provided assistance to people in the community for over sixty years.
 The people of St. Matthew have served Wesley through volunteering, leading programs, collecting food and school supplies, and adopting families at Christmas.
 For more information contact Wesley Community & Health Center.

 UMOM (United Methodist Outreach Ministries) offers shelter and job training to homeless families and adults in Phoenix.
 For many years, individuals and groups from St. Matthew have prepared and served the Friday evening meal every week to the residents at UMOM, as well as sponsoring programs, and collecting supplies for the center.
 For more information, email the coordinator Ginny Smythe at email@example.com.

 Habitat for Humanity needs workers and meals at build projects.
 If you can assist with bringing breakfast items or you have interest in helping with a build, contact Pat Reed at firstname.lastname@example.org.

 Habitat creates homes for low-income families.
 St. Matthew is part of a coalition of United Methodist churches that help build houses in the Phoenix area twice a year.
 Dedication of current build in July.
 More information is at Habitat for Humanity.
 Or, you can email the coordinator Pat Reed at email@example.com.